google/WebFundamentals/src/content/en/fundamentals/security/csp/reporting.md

 If you're just starting out with CSP, it makes sense to evaluate the current state of your application before rolling out a draconian policy to your users.
-As a stepping stone to a complete deployment, you can ask the browser to monitor a policy, reporting violations, but not enforcing the restrictions.
+As a stepping stone to a complete deployment, you can ask the browser to monitor a policy, reporting violations but not enforcing the restrictions.
 Instead of sending a `Content-Security-Policy` header, send a `Content-Security-Policy-Report-Only` header.